AdobeDocs/analytics.en/help/components/metrics/visits.md

 You can change the definition of a visit to a time other than 30 minutes.

-* For [Virtual report suites](../vrs/vrs-about.md), you can change the visit timeout using the [!UICONTROL Visit timeout] dropdown.
+* For [Virtual report suites](../vrs/vrs-about.md), you can change the visit timeout using the [!UICONTROL Visit timeout] drop-down list.
 You can change visit timeout to any reasonable value.
 * For standard report suites, contact Customer Care to request visit length be shortened for a given report suite.
 Visit length for standard report suites cannot exceed 30 minutes, so you can only shorten it.

 ## Visits that span a date boundary